fedeghe/synchazard/README.md

 Here you can build:
 - a non trivial amount of sample code, which covers almost all the features provided:
     `> npm run build:home`
-    then in another terminal tab
-    `> npm start`
+    then in another terminal tab (this build is in watch mode on the source folder) `> npm start`
 - a minimalistic due _helloworld_ that shows the simplest example I could imagine
     `> npm run build:hello`